iammatthias/com/README.md

 ### how it works

-We are using NextJS and the App directory.
 Within our root `page.tsx` we are checking the `host` header and rendering the appropriate tenant dynamically.
 This adds a slight delay to the initial load, but in practice it is not noticeable due to caching.
 Downstream data fetching is handled within `<Suspense />`.